AdaCore/spark2014/lrm/source/introduction.rst

 This language reference manual is *not* a tutorial guide to |SPARK|.
 It is intended as a reference guide for users and implementors of the language.
-In this context "implementors" includes those producing both compilers and verification tools.
+In this context, "implementors" includes those producing both compilers and verification tools.